kalagam1/waph-kalagam1/hackathon2/README.md

 iii.
 Revealing the Database Schema

+I attempted to retrieve metadata about the database by querying the information_schema.columns table.
+I used a UNION SELECT payload to extract table and column names, while placing a custom string (Hacked by kalagam1) in the third column.
+This payload allowed me to view the underlying structure of the database, which included sensitive tables such as those containing login credentials.
 To view table and column names from the database, I used: .../product.php?id=0 UNION SELECT table_name, column_name, 'Hacked by kalagam1' FROM information_schema.columns

 ![level 5](../images/h2b.3.jpeg)